Adult Application for Next Generation Ministry Staff

 **You must be 18 years old or older to fill out this application**

-In an effort to provide a safe, secure environment for our children, Calvary Bible Church has adopted several guidelines that are to be strictly followed:
+In an effort to provide a safe, secure environment for our children and students, Calvary Bible Church has adopted several guidelines that are to be strictly followed:

 I. Staffing Qualifications